How to Transfer Velocity Points to Singapore Airlines KrisFlyer

 Why transfer Velocity Points to KrisFlyer?

-There are multiple possible reasons that it could make sense to transfer your Velocity points to KrisFlyer…
+There are multiple possible reasons why it could make sense to transfer your Velocity points to KrisFlyer…

 Access to Star Alliance award seats